InfOmics/MDR-RA-Opal-DataSHIELD-documentation/README.md

 The next step is to configure the ports and the IP address or domain name that the ecosystem will use to expose its services to the web.

-- Open the `mdr_ra.env` file located in the root directory of the repository.
+- Open the `MDR_RA.env` file located in the root directory of the repository.

+- Locate the section defining the Opal administrator password and replace the placeholder with the desired password.
+For example:
+    ```yaml
+    OPAL_ADMINISTRATOR_PASSWORD=administrator  # replace default value
+    ```

 - Locate the sections defining the ports and replace the placeholders with the desired port numbers.
 For example:
     ```yaml
-    HTTP_PORT=80
+    HTTP_PORT=80       # replace default value
-    HTTPS_PORT=443
+    HTTPS_PORT=443     # replace default value
-    TRAEFIK_PORT=8080
+    TRAEFIK_PORT=8080  # replace default value
     ```

 - Locate the section defining the domain name and replace the placeholder with